 Unless administered by the Medical Officer, two members of staff must be present when the medication is given to the child, and it must be recorded in the records of medication given folder and initialled by both members of staff.
-This is then recorded on PASS.
+This is then recorded in the treatment section of school base.